pydantic/logfire/docs/guides/onboarding_checklist/add_manual_tracing2.md

         span.record_exception(e)
 ```

-Alternatively, if you only want to log exceptions without creating a span for the normal case, you can use `logfire.exception`:
+Alternatively, if you only want to log exceptions without creating a span for the normal case, you can use [`logfire.exception`][logfire.Logfire.exception]:

 ```python
 try: